blubclimbs/Grants-Program/applications/jutsu-mintbase-developer-experience.md

 ### Overview

-**Mintbase templates** are a compilation of web3 project examples on Near Protocol, providing developers with starter projects and practical use cases.
-Currently the number of templates are limited and need more community/developer involvement.
+**Mintbase templates** are a compilation of Web3 project examples on Near Protocol, providing developers with starter projects and practical use cases.
+Currently the number of templates are limited, as are the options for methods to build and deploy, and more community/developer involvement is needed as well.

-**Jutsu** is an AI powered developer platform where developer can leverage our WebIDE and Copilot to build any DApp 10X faster.
+**Jutsu** is an AI powered developer platform where developers can leverage our WebIDE, Copilot, and prompt-based frontend generator to build any DApp 10X faster.

-The purpose of this project is to build the best developer experience that will empower anyone to build and contribute to Mintbase templates.
+The purpose of this project is to build the best developer experience that will empower anyone to build, contribute to, and utilize Mintbase templates.

 Here are the steps (DEVX):